jinglongzhao2/SCDesign/README.md

 3. Folder: Figure 2-3, OA1-4, Table 1
 3.1.
 File: Walmart.csv
----- Data file from Kaggle
+- **Purpose:** Data file from Kaggle

 3.2.
 File: Walmart_LazyRun.R
----- Reads Walmart.csv data and conducts synthetic control design as described in Section 4 of our paper.
+- **Purpose:** Reads Walmart.csv data and conducts synthetic control design as described in Section 4 of our paper.
 ---- Produces 2 figures of the constrained formulation for each parameter of m-bar = 1, 2, 3, 4, 5, into the "output" folder.
 How these figures are selected are described in Section 4 of our paper.
 ---- Running time: for all 5 parameters, totaling less than 6 hours.
 ---- Produces some intermediate outputs that will be used in Table 1 of our paper.